Shadow-bro/C/README.md

-6. Write a program to search the given key element using linear search .
+6  Write a program to search the given key element using linear search .

-#include<stdio.h>
+#include stdio.h

-#include<conio.h>
+#include conio.h

 intlsearch(int a[],int n,int key);